George-oikonomou/projectForJava2/documentation/OurCalendar_doc.md

         If thats true, we print the event.

     printUpcomingEvents:
-    It gets a choice, if the user wants to see the Upcoming Events for today, this week or this month.
+    It gets a choice, if the user wants to see the Upcoming Events that are sorted for today, this week or this month.
     If the user chose, for today:
         The variable format, from the current time, the day gets increaced by 1 and the time is 00:00.
+        If it's necessary, it changes month or/and year and the day becomes 1.
         Then we call timePeriod to print the events for today.
     This week & this month:
         The variable format, increaces the month by 1, the day becomes 1, and the time is 00:00.